jamess66/OOP_UPBEAT_Frontend/README.md

 1. run backend
 2. run frontend
 3. go to http://localhost:3000/ (if want to play together do the step 6. below.)
-4. enter backend server adress (run terminal ipconfig (windows) / ifconfig (mac) in device that run backend server and get IPv4 e.g., 192.168.XXX.XXX)
+4. enter backend server address (run terminal ipconfig (windows) / ifconfig (mac) in device that run backend server and get IPv4 e.g., 192.168.XXX.XXX)
 5. enjoy the game.

 (play in other devices)
-1. enter (ip adress):3000 (e.g., http://192.168.XXX.XXX:3000/)
+1. enter (ip address):3000 (e.g., http://192.168.XXX.XXX:3000/) in other device browser.
-2. enter backend server adress.
+2. enter backend server address.